SRIRAM-VIGNESH-V/Symbiote/README.md

 #  Symbiote

-Symbiote is a invisible protocol sniffer for finding vulnerabilities in the network and a network hardening tool based on Scapy.
+Symbiote is a invisible protocol sniffer for finding vulnerabilities in the network and a network hardening automation tool based on Scapy.

 Author: SRIRAM VIGNESH V